-This Artichoke 101 post is jam-packed with information on everything Artichokes!
+This All About Artichokes, or Artichoke 101 post is jam-packed with information on everything Artichokes!
 How to prepare, how to cook, and how to eat artichokes – cutting the leaves, what to do with the choke, the heart.

 Recipe cooking methods from the microwave, to boiled, steamed, grilled, roasted, baby artichokes, how to make them tender, flavorful, & delicious.
 Artichokes are fast and easy to prepare.
 They are low carb, keto, gluten-free, paleo, vegan, and just a wonderful green vegetable.